Deepender25/Readme-Architect-AI/docs/development/PROFESSIONAL_LOGIN_IMPLEMENTATION.md

 # Professional Login System Implementation

 ## Overview
-This document outlines the implementation of a professional login system for AutoDoc AI that addresses the user's requirements for a proper login flow with account selection capabilities.
+This document outlines the implementation of a professional login system for ReadmeArchitect that addresses the user's requirements for a proper login flow with account selection capabilities.

 ## Key Improvements Made